breitburg/period/readme.md

 ## Using

-After installing library you need to use `period` command line utility:
+After installing library you need to use `period` command line utility.
+This command will generate sample project in your current path:

 ```console
 $ period create (name)
 ```

-This command will generate sample project in your current path.
 To run your project you need to be in the project path, use `run` argument to run.

 ```console
 $ period run